tolkit/gfatk/README.md

 ## Thanks

-Many thanks to the developers of MBG and GraphAligner, and <a href="https://github.com/marcelauliano">Marcela Uliano-Silva</a>, who is driving the development of mitochondrial assemblies across the tree of life.
-Sergey Nurk, Alex Twyford, Lucia Campos.
+Many thanks to the developers of MBG and GraphAligner, and partners in the Tree of Life program and beyond:
+- Marcela Uliano-Silva
+- Sergey Nurk
+- Alex Twyford
+- Lucia Campos